rconjoe/darf-native/README.md

 - Geist as default font
 - Some default styles was applied, check the [`styles`](https://github.com/LuanRoger/electron-shadcn/tree/main/src/styles) directory
 - React DevTools are installed by default

-> If you don't know some of these libraries or tools, I recommend you to check their documentation to understand how they work and how to use them.

 ## Directory structure